m0ar/safe-streaming/_posts/2017-08-XX-take-is-hard.md

 You can probably imagine how useful this pattern is, so not being able to `take` linear streams is indeed troubling.
-But couldn't we manage with its linear cousin `splitsAt`?
+But couldn't we just use its linear cousin, `splitsAt`?

 {% highlight haskell %}
 splitsAt :: (Monad m, Functor f) => Int -> Stream f m r -> Stream f m (Stream f m r)
 {% endhighlight%}

-That can transform an infinite stream into a finite one, and let you snag what you want from the head, isn't that exactly what we need?
+It transforms an infinite stream into a finite one, and lets you snag what you want from the head.
+Isn't that exactly what we need?
 Unfortunately no; as you can see in the type the linear end-of-stream value is another stream, the remainder of after splitting, and we need to consume this too!

-To really solve this problem with `take` we would need to create some abstraction for destructible streams.
-This way we could know that the stream is fine with being cut early, since this is not true in the general case.
+To really solve the problem with `take` we would need to create some abstraction for destructible streams.
+This way we could know that the stream is fine with being cut early, which is not true in the general case.
 As a first step, let us take a look at how we can destroy linear variables at all, since it sounds pretty weird.

 ### Destruction of linear values
-All of this would be fine if we could have a `destroy :: Stream f m r ⊸ ()`, but we will start by figuring out how we can destroy linear values of simpler types.
+Our problems would be solved if we could have a `destroy :: Stream f m r ⊸ ()`, but let's start by figuring out how we can destroy linear values of simpler types.
 Let's create a type class for _destructability_ of linear values, where each type can decide how you can consume its inhabitants (which really makes them _affine_):